RenaGao/RenaGao.github.io/source/_posts/interview-report.md

 ### 3.2.1 University activities and other events

 Due to the lockdown, it was hard for the interviewees to visit friends or participate in outdoor activities.
 As they reported, the most common relaxation activity was cooking at home.
 Since the low attraction of the University’s online activities, they were not willing to engage.
 As pointed out by interviewees, activities like “Doing Yoga Together” lost attraction after becoming online.
 However, they still would like to join in some online academic activities.
 Clarisse mentioned that she attended the online Academic English Tutoring, as noted by her:
-> "In this case, I could improve my language skills and engage in a meaningful activity”. — Clarisse
+<p class="note note-primary">"In this case, I could improve my language skills and engage in a meaningful activity”. — Clarisse</p>

 ### 3.2.2 Challenges in daily lives during the pandemic

 When it came to challenges in daily life,all four interviewees mentioned that their ability to make shopping plans improved during the pandemic.
 For example, Jasmine stated that she declined the shopping frequency to once a week due to the lockdown, so she had to buy many glossaries every time.
 Similarly, Clarrise and Katrina, who lived far away from the city, had to make appropriate lists to ensure they would not waste time in shopping.
 Siri also mentioned the reason why he chose to go shopping once a week:

-> “Only by reducing the time in public places could reduce the likelihood of infection during the pandemic.” — Siri
+<p class="note note-primary">“Only by reducing the time in public places could reduce the likelihood of infection during the pandemic.” — Siri</p>

 Some of our interviewees met other difficulties in their daily life such as public transport when going outside.
 For example, during the pandemic, the tightened public transportation policy made interviewees reduce the frequency of going outside, decreasing their interaction with others.
 As Jasmine mentioned:

-> "When public transportation is restricted during lockdown, taking a tram has become the only way, leading to increased transportation costs and travel time” — Jasmine
+<p class="note note-primary">"When public transportation is restricted during lockdown, taking a tram has become the only way, leading to increased transportation costs and travel time” — Jasmine</p>

 ### 3.2.3 Daily interactions in life

 According to the interviewees’ daily interactions during the pandemic, they mainly reached their friends through social media, such as WeChat and Messenger.
 This deeply reduced their willingness to meet new friends.
 It was like how Jasmine pointed out: > “all social activities were shifted online, it’s hard to make real new friends when we were not face-to-face”.
 In addition, during the pandemic, the opportunities of interacting with the local people and emerging in the authentic local activities became less, Siri and Jasmine admitted their integration into Australian culture was affected, which failed their expectation to have more experience in another society.
 However, Katrina and Clarisse still had interactions with locals since they all lived in homestay.
 Katrina expressed such a wonderful experience as, “it’s lucky for me to live with locals and engage in the local culture, sometimes, my host, hostess and I with my roommates watching movies at home”.
-For Clarisse, staying in the host family was similar to Katrina, which made her enjoyable at home, as reported by Clarisse,> “I get along well with my hostess and we talked to each other every single day”.## 3.3 Future working plan
+For Clarisse, staying in the host family was similar to Katrina, which made her enjoyable at home, as reported by Clarisse,

+<p class="note note-primary">“I get along well with my hostess and we talked to each other every single day”.</p>

 ## 3.3 Future working plan